Itchen Valley Country Park

 Did you know?

-The park is currently undergoing a major £3.3 million transformation with a range of improvements including new community buildings, improved play areas, picnic and barbecue areas and a covered seating area alongside the café.
+The park has undergone a major£3.3 million transformation with a range of improvements including new community buildings, improved play areas, picnic and barbecue areas and a covered seating area alongside the café.

 If you enjoyed this walk…